-According to the American School Bus Council (ASBC), school buses are designed to be safer than passenger vehicles in avoiding dangerous motor vehicle accidents and preventing injuries to passengers from collisions ("Simply put, the Yellow School Bus is the safest way to get to school.").
+According to the American School Bus Council (ASBC), school buses are designed to be safer than passenger vehicles when it comes to avoiding dangerous motor vehicle accidents and preventing injuries to passengers from collisions ("Simply put, the Yellow School Bus is the safest way to get to school.").

-The ASBC says the bus is 50 times safer than riding to school with a car driven by teenagers.
+The ASBC says a school bus is 50 times safer than riding to school in a car with a teenage driver.
 Interestingly enough, students are also statistically much safer on a bus than riding with their parents – the ASBC says students are 20 times more likely to arrive at school unharmed if they take a school bus than if they are driven by a parent or guardian.

 The raw size and power of school buses naturally make their occupants less prone to serious injuries and fatalities in the event of an accident.
 The vehicle’s frame and safety enhancements protect its passengers from being seriously injured in a collision.
 The bright color and retractable stop signs make school buses more visible to drivers of other vehicles.

 A child’s risk of being injured or killed on a school bus is very low.
 However, there are still a significant number of these types of accidents every year in the United States, as illustrated in the graphics below: